 Neck pain is one of the most common injuries after a car accident.
-If your neck hurts after you’ve been in an accident in Georgia, don’t brush it off.
+So if your neck hurts after you’ve been in an accident in Georgia, don’t brush it off.
 You could have trauma that needs medical attention and time to heal.

 Whiplash refers to a variety of neck or upper back injuries from an accident.
-It’s caused by the neck being suddenly whipped back and forth—which is really common in car accidents, especially rear-end collisions.
+It’s caused by the neck being suddenly whipped back and forth, which is common in car accidents, especially rear-end collisions.

 - Pain, swelling, or stiffness in the neck, shoulders, or upper back

 - Exhaustion or trouble sleeping

 Neck injuries are often underplayed after a car accident because there aren’t outward signs of injury.
 As a result, they don’t usually show up on x-rays or other diagnostic tests, and most car accident victims will not mention head or neck pain to their doctor.
 One main reason for this is that pain can take time to develop.
 But this makes it all the more important for car accident victims to take action for their neck pain right away, even if it’s initially minor.

 to find a John Foy office near you

 What to Do for a Neck Injury After a Car Accident